Why Your Personal Auto Insurance Won't Cover Delivery Driving

 Food Delivery (DoorDash, Uber Eats, Grubhub)

-- Uber Eats: Provides contingent collision and comprehensive during active deliveries (if your personal policy has those coverages), with a $2,500 deductible.
-Liability coverage applies during active trips.
+- Uber Eats: Provides contingent collision and comprehensive during active deliveries (if your personal policy already carries those coverages), with a $2,500 deductible.
+Liability coverage applies during active trips, but gaps remain during Phase 1.

-- Grubhub: Provides very limited platform insurance.
-Drivers are largely on their own.
+- Grubhub: Offers very limited platform insurance.
+Drivers are largely on their own and should not rely on Grubhub for meaningful coverage.

 Learn more about food delivery driver insurance gaps specific to DoorDash and Uber Eats.